styyxofficial/DSC180B-Quarter-2-Project/README.md

 # To Run
 `python run.py <config_name>.json`

+Config files are .json files stored in "config/".
+They contain the hyperparameters of the model, as well as the PID, EID, and probe of the mouse, which determines what data will be analyzed.
+You can go to [the IBL website](https://viz.internationalbrainlab.org/app) to get different data.
+If the data you want is not already in "data/raw/ONE/", then in run.py remove the `mode='local'` flag when instantiating ONE.

-Outputs of run.py will be stored in "output/<config_name>"
+Outputs of run.py will be stored in "output/<config_name>/"